 - If a camp experiences an outbreak, the program will close for the week.
 Rooms will be sanitized.
 “Take home” bags of supplies for activities that would have been done at camp will be made available for pick up.

 - Camps will follow university, MS Department of Health, and American Camp Association guidelines in determining when it is appropriate to shut down.

 - Refunds will be made for camps that shut down early.
-These refunds will be proportional to days missed and adjusted for scholarship amounts.
-Please see table:
+These refunds will be prorated for days missed and adjusted for scholarship amounts.